OrionReed/orionreed.com/src/posts/qrtp.md

 chunk data: 8
 </md-codec>

-There are many ways to serialize data, the easiest of which would be to just call `JSON.stringify` and call it a day but this was unsatisfying for two reasons: It wastes data with unnecessary symbols which matters more as chunk size decreases, and it doesn't give me typescript types or a way to validate the data.
-This would mean strings which look like this:
+There are many ways to serialize data, the easiest of which would be to just call `JSON.stringify` and call it a day but this wastes data with unnecessary symbols which matters more as chunk size decreases, resulting in strings which look like this:

 ```
 {"foobar":true,"zabzob":false,"hash":"abc123","value":1.56}
 ```

-Compared to a hand-crafted encoding which takes advantage of the known schema, where redundant keys, symbols, and delimiters are removed.
+Compared to a hand-crafted encoding which takes advantage of the known schema, where redundant keys, symbols, and delimiters are removed:

 ```
 10abc123|1.56
 ```

-Writing these optimized encodings by hand can be a pain when the layout keeps changing, so I wrote a small `codec` utility with a tiny DSL which infers types and compacts the data as much as possible, removing redundant delimiters, creating smaller alphabets for enums and so on… Existing solutions like [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) are great for some, but I wanted a string I could feasibly debug[^1]
+Writing these optimized encodings by hand can be a pain when the layout keeps changing, so I wrote a small `codec.ts` utility with a tiny DSL which infers types and compacts the data as much as possible, removing redundant delimiters, creating smaller alphabets for enums and so on… Existing solutions like [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) are great for some, but I wanted a string I could feasibly debug. [^1]

 [^1]: I also didn't want a heavy dependency.
 If someone knows of a small and robust data packer which uses strings I would love to know about it!